Artificial Intelligence. It seems like everyone’s talking about it.

 It’s inevitable that we will see rapid widespread adoption of AI in the same way that smartphones have become a ubiquitous part of our daily lives.

 But while AI can provide valuable insights and automate certain tasks, it will reach defined and learned limits.
-It cannot replicate the creativity and intuition of human PR professionals.
+It cannot replicate the gut intuition of human PR professionals.

 Japan in particular remains, for now, the land of business cards, trusted personal networks and ‘nomikai’ meetings over drinks.